7 Tips for Healthy Ageing

 Because one of the processes that occurs in ageing is glycation, it is important to monitor what is put in the body and how often.
 Consider limiting snacks, as it improves insulin sensitivity.
 This means that the body is able to take up and utilize the sugars to make energy for the cell.
 Therefore, there is less sugar in the blood to make Advanced Glycation End Products (AGEs) and cause damage to our cells.
 Try eating only at 2-3 times a day and eliminate any snacks you may be having in between.

 Despite growing older every day, we want you to feel the best you’ve ever felt physically, mentally, emotionally and spiritually.
 Healthy ageing can start with these 6 easy tips.
-If you need more guidance, Dr. Mason-Wood is happy to help.
+If you need more guidance, Dr. Mason-Wood,ND is happy to help.